Part 3: Calibration & Imaging of 3C345

 ← back to top

-• Look at step 16.
-The statwt command has been inputted for you.
-We shall be using default parameters and will estimate the weights from the DATA column as we are now using the split dataset.
+• Refer to step 16.
+The statwt command has been entered for you.
+We will use the default parameters and estimate the weights from the $\texttt{DATA}$ column since we are now using the split dataset.

 6B.
 Experimenting with weighting